MrLolegic/LuaStuff/Explanations/LinearRegressionInLua.md

   print(string.format("theta0 = %f, theta1 = %f", theta[1], theta[2]))
 end

-run() --// Make sure you have all of the
+run() --// Make sure you have all of the code in one file, before running.
 ```

 Made by: Mr Lolegic#0773